algonents/sky-renderer/README.md

 # sky_renderer

 **sky_renderer** is a minimalistic 2D rendering engine built in Rust with native bindings to OpenGL.
+Ultimately, the goal for sky_renderer is to provide a robust platform for visualizing 2D data in real-time.

 This version provides low-level bindings to OpenGL and is not yet production-ready.
 Future versions will add support for additional drawing primitives such as lines, texts and other shapes, as well as a higher-level rendering API abstracting OpenGL.